-Kurt Busch won the Daytona 500 in February of this year at Daytona (Fla.)
+He’s won a restrictor-plate race before – the Daytona 500 in February 2017 on the high banks of Daytona (Fla.)
 International Speedway.
-And he has won at just about every other type of racetrack on the Monster Energy NASCAR Cup schedule.
+And, he’s won at every other type of racetrack on the Monster Energy NASCAR Cup Series schedule.

 From the shortest racetrack – Martinsville (Va.)
 Speedway – to a road-course victory at Sonoma (Calif.)
 Raceway, to Daytona, Busch has found victory.
-He’s won on racetracks ranging in length from .526 of a mile, .533 of a mile, .75 of a mile, 1 mile, 1.5 miles, 1.99 miles and 2 miles.
-He’d celebrated in victory lane at the high-banked ovals and flat tracks.
+He’s won on racetracks ranging in length from .526 of a mile, .533 of a mile, .75 of a mile, 1 mile, 1.5 miles, 1.99 miles, 2 miles and 2.5 miles.
+He’s celebrated in victory lane at the high-banked ovals and flat tracks.
 He even won the championship in 2004.